samjulien/blog/_posts/2017-05-31-sms-passwordless-authentication.markdown

 ## Conclusion

 There is no doubt that passwords have become more susceptible to being compromised in recent years.
 [Passwordless](https://auth0.com/passwordless/) authentication aims to eliminate authentication vulnerabilities.
 This recent [analysis of passwordless connections](https://auth0.com/blog/analysis-of-passwordless-connections/) shows that passwordless adoption is increasing.
-Passwordless authentication is also very useful and gaining ground in the IoT world.
-It's easier, friendlier, and faster to be authenticated into an IoT device via Touch ID, push notification, or even a onetime passcode than with traditional means.
 If you really care about security, you should look into passwordless authentication!

 {% include tweet_quote.html quote_text="If you care about security, you should look into passwordless authentication" %}